How Many Days To Spend In Interlaken & Jungfrau Region

 4. Geneva — is the westernmost city in Switzerland and is almost surrounded by France.
 It’s a good base for day trips to the Swiss Alps and the French Alps (Annecy and Chamonix).
 Here are more reasons why you should visit Geneva.

 5. Milan — is a city in northern Italy where you can visit Interlaken using a 3-hour train ride.
-It’s also a strategic location for visiting beautiful places in northern Italy, like Lake Como (best places to visit), Bergamo (reasons to visit), or even Cinque Terre (scenic spots).
+It’s also a strategic location for visiting beautiful places in northern Italy, like Lake Como, Bergamo, or even Cinque Terre.

 Discover the day trips and things to do in the cities mentioned above from these links: